-First, it doesn’t always have to be about money
+First, giving doesn’t always have to be about money.

 Volunteering allows for both altruism and personal contributions, without breaking the bank.
 While volunteering, new and perhaps lifelong relationships can form and grow.
 It’s a wonderful opportunity to expand networks and meet people in different professions.